Welcome to Dave's Travel Pages

 Over time, I realised that it was important to be able to earn a living online.
 So, I've built an online business of which this travel blog is a part.

 Self funded travel adventures

 Without exception, all of my ‘big' trips have been self-funded.
 I've worked, saved, and then travelled.
 There's no secret – I'm just passionate about travel, and will make it happen any way I can.

-In the last two years, as my travel blog has grown in popularity, I have started to receive requests to attend press and FAM trips to different destinations.
-This is a whole new ball game for me, and opens up new possibilities in being able to explore areas of the world I might otherwise not have been able to visit.
+For a couple of years, as my travel blog grew in popularity, I started to receive requests to attend press and FAM trips to different destinations.
+This was a whole new ball game for me, and opens up new possibilities in being able to explore areas of the world I might otherwise not have been able to visit.

 How to explore this travel blog